lukemiller22/blog/posts-markdown/test-post.md

 tags: [tufte, typography, design, minimalism]
 ---

-This is an example of applying tufte-css to reST markup.
+This is an example of applying tufte-css to reST markup.{^This is a sidenote explaining something.}

-I don't have a blog because I never write anything.
-But maybe I should.
-I'd like to believe that if I made a blog I would write neat stuff in it.
-But I probably won't.{^This is a sidenote explaining my procrastination with writing.}

 ## The Beauty of Simplicity